Back to blogUpdated · 30 min read

 Am I automatically covered for accidental damage?

 If you try to mount your flatscreen TV on the wall and drop it in the process you will not necessarily be covered.
 Some insurers will require you to explicitly add additional cover for accidental loss or damage.
 Alternatively, your insurer might limit the coverage to certain items or a specified amount.
 Best check your policy wording for that.
-At Naked, you must specify all items that you want covered for accidental damage or loss.
+At Naked, you must specify all items that you want to be covered for accidental damage or loss.

 Is my pet covered as part of my contents?